ADULT GUARDIANSHIP AND CONSERVATORSHIP

 You should also be aware that in most cases, the loved one who would be subject to the proposed guardianship is under most circumstances entitled to have their own attorney completely separate from the attorney representing the person seeking the guardianship (see Utah Code § 75-5-303(5)(c)).
 It should also be noted that if the Court determines that the petition for guardianship is without merit, the person petitioning the Court for the guardianship will be required to pay all attorney fees and court costs (see Utah Code § 75-5-303(2)(c)).

 After being appointed guardian, you will be required to file with the Court an initial inventory of the protected person’s estate and yearly reports on the protected person every year thereafter (the annual report is waived if you are the parent of the protected person).
-You should also be aware that you owe a fiduciary duty to the protect person and are required to meet that person’s needs for care, comfort, and to budget and invest the protected person’s estate to meet her or his needs over their expected life span (for more information see here and here).
+You should also be aware that you owe a fiduciary duty to the protect person and are required to meet that person’s needs for care, comfort, and to budget and invest the protected person’s estate to meet her or his needs over their expected life span (for more information and additional resources see here).

 Call the firm for a consultation about establishing a guardianship